atanvardo/Phylo-Tutorial/02-Data files.md

 Some programs add more information within brackets, which can cause problems when we import the file into another program.
 For example, BEAST stores in this way data about the confidence intervals for the node heights, the evolutionary rate of each fragment at each node, and many other parameters.

+### Trees in NEXUS format

+Trees can also be stored in NEXUS format (see above).
+In this case, the NEXUS format will include a `trees` block, in which one or several trees will be stored in NEWICK format.

 [^1]: Maddison, D.R., Swofford, D.L., Maddison, W.P.
 (1997).
 NEXUS: An extensible file format for systematic information.
 Systematic Biology 46(4):590-621.